The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 #### Plot images

 After running an AutoTuner experiment, you can generate a graph to understand the results better.
-The graph will show one of the metrics listed below progression over the execution of the experiment.
+The graph will show the progression of one metric (see list below) over the execution of the experiment.

 - QoR
 - Runtime per trial